zhtmike/MSConverter/README.md

 ## Usage

 Run `./torch2mint.py your_pytorch_script.py`.
-Your PyTorch script will be updated, while the original script will be saved as `your_pytorch_script.py.old`.
+Your script will be updated, while the original script will be saved as `your_pytorch_script.py.old`.

 ## Note